bwinter/tha/THA_MEETING.md

 ### Discussion:
 - [ ] Explain
     - I will read each metric and accompanying statements aloud again.
-    - We will iterate through the group members, giving every person the opportunity to speak individually about how they felt on a particular topic.
+    - We will then do a round robbin discussion for each metric.
     - During the discussion round, try not to say “pass”.
 In stead restate what you agree with.
-You may say it a different way that provides new insight.
+        - You may say it a different way that provides new insight.
 Or uncover a misunderstanding about the topic as it gives others a chance to say “that’s not quite what I meant”.
-    - Once each person has spoken, there will be a final opportunity for any other discussions on the topic.
-        - We will ensure there is not a disproportionate amount of time given to any one person (unless of course it’s warranted).
-    - (optional) Get a read on whether the team feels like this is getting better (trending up) or getting worse (trending down).
-Record on scorecard.
     - Repeat with all of the other metrics
         - Choosing the next person in line to begin discussions.
     - TODO: explain how to use vote first technique